 Both malice and reckless disregard of truth are wrong, but the academy and our society as a whole accept their possibility to ensure the great blessing of open inquiry.
-Under the civil and criminal law, as well as the University's expense of the student, major governing group, organization, or program.
+Under the civil and criminal law, as well as the University's ordinances and policies, it is impermisaffected student constituency for such a referendum.
+The petition must fairly represent the action that is being requested.
+Petitions may be circulated from the first day of early registration to the last day of the fifth week of the semester in which the early registration applied.
+The petitions will be validated by the Vice President for Student Affairs and Services at the expense of the student, major governing group, organization, or program.

 - 1. Upon validation of the petitions, a referendum shall be held in a manner prescribed by the Vice President for Student Affairs and Services.
 A majority (fifty percent plus one) of the affected student constituency must vote, and the referendum must be approved by a majority of those voting.
 Renewal procedures are outlined in Section IV. - 2.
-The costs of all initial and renewal referenda authorized by the procedure outlined in the section of the administrative ruling (III.A.) will be borne by the requesting student, major governing group, organization, or program. - B. An all-University student governing body or oncampus residence governing group may request a referendum to establish a mandatory fee assessment of a new and different student constituency or they may request a referendum to authorize the collection of fees for a specific major governing group, organization, or program.
-This referendum shall be held ordinances and policies, it is impermissible for an individual or group to deny free expression to others who are engaged in peaceable discourse or dissent, to deny any person's freedom of movement on the University's property, to obstruct ingress and egress with respect to buildings or public areas, to endanger or threaten to endanger any person on University property, or to otherwise disrupt the ability of other persons to participate and enjoy the benefits of campus life.
+The costs of all initial and renewal referenda authorized by the procedure outlined in the section of the administrative ruling (III.A.) will be borne by the requesting student, major governing group, organization, or program.

+B. An all-University student governing body or on-

+sible for an individual or group to deny free expression to others who are engaged in peaceable discourse or dissent, to deny any person's freedom of movement on the University's property, to obstruct ingress and egress with respect to buildings or public areas, to endanger or threaten to endanger any person on University property, or to otherwise disrupt the ability of other persons to participate and enjoy the benefits of campus life.
 MSU has addressed these issues in the context of student organizations through its 1962 board-approved "Speakers On Campus" policy and in its 1990 "Criteria for Funding Student-Sponsored Programs and Activities by University Administrative Units."